Last Updated on August 7, 2023 by Tim Wells

 Are Kodi Boxes Legal?

-Kodi has always had a tough relationship with the law.
-Some is justified.
-Most of it isn’t.
+Kodi has always had a complicated relationship with the law.
+Some of that is justified, and some of it isn’t.

 Kodi has gotten extremely popular over the last few years.
-Many people have argued that piracy was a big factor in that.
+Many people have argued that piracy was a significant factor in that.

 But is Kodi legal?

-The problems start when you start accessing content that you would otherwise have to pay for.
+The problems start when you access the content you would otherwise have to pay for.

 To be blunt, the laws in most countries haven’t kept pace with how we’re watching content.
 Most countries have laws that prevent you from downloading content.
 That makes things like torrenting or file sharing illegal, but it doesn’t cover streaming pirated movies at all.